hiro77284/compare-pptx/README.md

 where DIR can be a relative/absolute path.
 If it contains '#DT#' string, it would be replace to the current datetime string.
 The default exportroot is './export/analyzed#DT#'.
 ![kioku-250516-191130-2633](https://github.com/user-attachments/assets/47ba0bd6-cc84-4b09-bda7-95dfb6cdc58c)

+After checking it up, you can delete the entire working directories generated.